-Draw your neighborhood community in map form.
+Draw your neighborhood community.
 Create the map using as few colors as you can.
 Use different colors for adjacent places.
 How many colors did you use?
 Could you use fewer?

 Map one room in your home.
 Use a book to measure the walls' lengths.
-Using books to measure, calculate perimeter and area.
+Calculate perimeter and area (in books).
 Repeat your measurements with a bigger and a smaller book.
 How do they change?
 Using as few colors as you can, map items in the room.
 Color adjacent items differently.
 How many colors did you use?
 Could you use fewer?
 Which map was easier or harder to create?